threeport/threeport/docs/postman-setup.md

 enabled, follow these instructions to set it up.

-These instructions assume you have a threeport config that contains the credentials to the threeport instance, such as if you used `tptctl create control-plane` to provision it.
+These instructions assume you have a threeport config that contains the credentials to the threeport instance, such as if you used `tptctl up -p eks` to provision it.

 ### Generate Creds